cyberark/secretless-broker/README.md

 ## Currently supported services

+Secretless supports several target services out of the box, and these include:

 - MySQL (Socket and TCP)
 - PostgreSQL (Socket and TCP)
 - SSH / SSH-Agent (Beta)
 - HTTP with Basic auth, Conjur, and AWS authorization strategies (Beta)

-With many others in the planning stages!

-If there is a specific target service that you would like to be included in this project, please open a [GitHub issue](https://github.com/cyberark/secretless-broker/issues) with your request.
+Support for these services is provided via internal plugins (also referred to as "Service Connectors") that are part of the Secretless binary distribution.

+If you want to use Secretless with a target service that is not currently supported, you can use the [Secretless Plugin Interface](pkg/secretless/plugin) to create [Connector Plugins](pkg/secretless/plugin/connector) to extend Secretless to support virtually any target service.
+These external plugins can be integrated in environments using a standard Secretless Broker implementation.

+For more information on building a Secretless Connector Plugin please see our [documentation](https://docs.secretless.io/Latest/en/Content/References/Secretless%20Plugin%20Interface/Secretless_Plugin_Interface_Intro.htm), which will walk you through creating a new Connector Plugin using our templates.

+Are we missing an internal service connector that you think is important?
+Are you curious if anyone else has thought of building the service connector you're interested in?
+Please open a [GitHub issue](https://github.com/cyberark/secretless-broker/issues) with more information on the connector you'd like to create, and start the conversation.

 For specific guidelines about using a particular service, please see our [documentation](https://docs.secretless.io/Latest/en/Content/References/connectors/overview.htm).